What is bacterial sinusitis?

 Symptoms of bacterial sinusitis

 - Pressure or pain around the nose, in the forehead, in the cheeks or around the eyes.
-The pain often gets worse bending forward.
+The pain often gets worse if the affected person bends forward.

 - Discolored, thick nasal discharge